networknuts/kubernetes/ch-13-interview-questions/interview-questions-set-1.md

-A curated list of essential DevOps interview questions covering AWS, Kubernetes, Terraform, Networking, CI/CD, and Cloud Architecture.
+DevOps interview questions covering AWS, Kubernetes, Terraform, Networking, CI/CD, and Cloud Architecture.

 📌 1.
 How would you isolate a network within an AWS VPC?